wanghaisheng/auto-submit-site-domain/README.md

 | `GOOGLE_SEARCH_LIMIT` | Max submissions per minute | 10 |
 | `DRISSIONPAGE_TIMEOUT` | Browser timeout in seconds | 30 |

 # Future Plans

 See [task.md](task.md) for detailed information about our future plans and roadmap.

+# License

+This project is licensed under a custom license that allows free use for personal and internal business purposes, but **prohibits** using the code to build competing commercial products.
+Please see the [LICENSE](LICENSE) file for full details.

+If you wish to use this software in a way not covered by the license, please contact us for permission.